 Different Types of Partnerships:

-In-Kind partners: Community based organizations that provides a service to schools at no cost (e.g. grant funded).
+Community Partnerships: Community based organizations that provides a service to schools at no cost (e.g. grant funded).
 In-Kind partners must complete the Student Quality Standards Form(SQS) before they can begin working in the school.
 Once the SQS form is complete you will get a response within 10 business days with next steps.
-Please contact Lisa Baskin Naylor in the Family and Community Engagement Office for additional information.
+Please contact Zerrine Bailey in our Say Yes to Education - Partnerships and Wraparound Prevention Services Department for additional information.